benhoyt/symplate/README.md

 Symplate is the simplest and fastest Python templating language.
 How's that for a sales pitch?

-Seriously though, when I got frustrated with the complexities of [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how simple a templating language could be.
+Seriously though, when I got frustrated with the complexities and slow rendering speed of [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how simple a templating language could be.

 Could you just write templates in straight Python?
 It's not as bad as you'd think, but it's still pretty cumbersome.
 In templates, you really want string